Roytsai27/Dual-Attentive-Tree-aware-Embedding/Readme.md

 ### Synthetic Data
 For your understanding, we upload the synthetic import declarations in the `data/` directory.
 Users are expected to preprocess their own import declarations into a similar format.
-Note that the variable name used in the code can be slightly different from the synthetic data.

 |sgd.id|sgd.date  |importer.id| tariff.code| ... |cif.value|total.taxes|illicit|revenue|
 |:----:|:--------:|:---------:|:----------:|:---:|--------:|----------:|:-----:|------:|